peterhalpin/robustDIF/README.md

     ## $p.val
     ## [1] 2.220e-15 7.631e-01 9.498e-01 7.614e-01 7.287e-01

+## The Rho function

-For data analyses, it is useful to check whether the M-estimator has a global minimum before proceeding with tests.
-Note the minimizing value of theta in the plots corresponds closely to the values reported by `rdif` above.
+For data analyses, it is useful to check whether the M-estimator has a clear global minimum before proceeding with tests.
+In `robustDIF`, the minimization problem is described by `rho_fun`.

 ``` r
 rho.intercept <- rho_fun(irt.mle = rdif.eg, par = "intercept", grid.width = .01)